-Advance Healthcare now offers nerve conduction and electromyography studies for patients with a suspected nerve injury or peripheral neurological condition.
-The results provide valuable clinical information that can help to confirm diagnoses and guide management.
-This is especially useful for patients who have not responded to conventional treatment and may benefit from a specific treatment approach or specialist referral to facilitate improvements in pain and function.
+Nerve conduction and electromyography studies are particularly useful where symptoms have persisted despite conventional treatment and may benefit from a specific treatment approach or specialist referral to facilitate improvements in pain and function.

 A nerve conduction study can assist in diagnosing conditions including: